LaunchAcademy/my-pretty-unicorn-collector-usestate/README.md

   * Define routes in `App.js` such that router renders our app.
 Going to `"/"` or `"/unicorns"` should render the UnicornPageContainter as usual.
   * Define a route for the `/unicorns/:id`, such that a new component, `UnicornShowContainer` is rendered on the screen
   * The `UnicornShowContainer` should display the `name` and `description` of our respective unicorn.
-Note: You'll likely need to make another fetch request on componentDidMount to retrieve this information.
+Note: You'll likely need to make another fetch request on useEffect to retrieve this information.
   * Be sure to add a `Link` component, so that each `li` in our unicorns list is actually a link to the unicorn's show page.